pure-data/deken/README.md

 Since [`Pd-0.47`](http://puredata.info/downloads/pure-data/releases/0.47-0),
-the `deken-plugin` is included into Pure Data itself, so there is no need to manually install it.
+the `deken-plugin` is included into Pure Data itself, so the only reason to manually install it is to get the newest version.

 Main development of the plugin is still happening in *this* repository, so you might want to manually install the plugin to help testing new features.